seandstewart/bardly/pending/romances/cymbeline/uncut.md

 His measure duly.

 **SECOND GENTLEMAN**
-What’s his name and birth?
+What's his name and birth?

 **FIRST GENTLEMAN**
 I cannot delve him to the root: his father
-Was call’d Sicilius, who did join his honour
+Was call'd Sicilius, who did join his honour
 Against the Romans with Cassibelan,
 But had his titles by Tenantius whom
 He served with glory and admired success,
-So gain’d the sur-addition Leonatus;
+So gain'd the sur-addition Leonatus;
 And had, besides this gentleman in question,
-Two other sons, who in the wars o’ the time
+Two other sons, who in the wars o' the time
 Died with their swords in hand; for which
 their father,
 Then old and fond of issue, took such sorrow